 - 5.3.1 Council's Constitution, Article 7 the Constitution and General Purposes Committee terms of reference includes responsibility "To keep under review all aspects of the Council's Constitution so as to ensure that it remains current and fit for purpose, and to make recommendations thereon to the Council" and "To have responsibility for overseeing the Council's governance arrangements."
-The Constitution and General Purposes Committee agreed at their meeting on 6 October 2022 that Constitution amendments related to the Governance Review Project could be reported from the member working group directly to Council rather than via the Committee.
-To ensure that there is on-going Member involvement in the emerging Constitution, the Committee have agreed to set up a Constitution Review Cross Party Working Group to look at the detailed parts of the constitution that will then be reported to Council. - 5.3.2 The law allowing the move to an Executive system is the Local Government Act 2000 section 9K under this section 'A local authority may cease to operate its existing form of governance and start to operate a different form of governance.' - 5.3.3 A resolution of a local authority is required in order for the authority to make a change in governance arrangements.
-As soon as practicable after passing such a resolution a local authority must- - (a) secure that copies of a document setting out the provisions of the arrangements that are to have effect following the resolution are available at its principal office for inspection by members of the public, and - (b) publish in one or more newspapers circulating in its area a notice which-
+The Constitution and General Purposes Committee agreed at their meeting on 6 October 2022 that Constitution amendments related to the Governance Review Project could be reported from the Constitution Review Cross Party Working Group directly to Council rather than via the Committee.
+To ensure that there is on-going Member involvement in the emerging Constitution, the Committee have agreed to set up a Constitution Review Cross Party Working Group to look at the detailed parts of the constitution that will then be reported to Council. - 5.3.2 The law allowing the move to an Executive system is the Local Government Act 2000 section 9K.
+Under this section, 'A local authority may cease to operate its existing form of governance and start to operate a different form of governance.' - 5.3.3 A resolution of a local authority is required in order for the authority to make a change in governance arrangements.
+As soon as practicable after passing such a resolution a local authority must - (a) secure that copies of a document setting out the provisions of the arrangements that are to have effect following the resolution are available at its principal office for inspection by members of the public, and - (b) publish in one or more newspapers circulating in its area a notice which: - i. states that the authority has resolved to make a change in its governance arrangements, - ii. states the date on which the change is to have effect, - iii. describes the main features of the change, - iv. states that copies of a document setting out the provisions of the arrangements that are to have effect following the resolution are available at the authority's principal office for inspection by members of the public and specifies the address of the authority's principal office.
+The change has to be implemented at Annual